amrshaban2005/dao/README.md

 # Understanding DAO with an example
 Let’s say a person X own 3000 shares of the organization which has in total 30,000 issued shares, then Mr. X will become 10% owner of that organization.
 These shares can be transferred to anyone which will, in turn, transfer the ownership of the organization.
 Shareholders appoint a Board of Directors who control the major key decision of the organization, who in turn appoints the CEO, to execute the day-to-day operation by hiring more staff under him.
 A DAO are just the digital version of the above arrangement where all the above rules & regulation are written in the source code rather than the piece of paper.
 This brings transparency, trace-ability, build trustless network and reduce fraud.

+- dapp smart contract in solidity
+- using Truffle framework